George Elden Packard: Occupy movement

-In late 2011, after protestors from Occupy Wall Street were evicted from Zuccotti Park, Bishop Packard attempted to negotiate their movement to Duarte Park (also known as LentSpace), a temporary park on land owned by Trinity Church whose development had stalled due to the financial crisis of 2007–2008.
+In late 2011, after protestors from Occupy Wall Street were evicted from Zuccotti Park, Bishop Packard attempted to negotiate their movement to Duarte Park (also known as LentSpace), a temporary park on land owned by Trinity Church whose development had stalled due to the 2008 financial crisis.
 On December 17, Bishop Packard used a ladder to scale a fence, along with other Occupy members, and was arrested by New York City Police Department officers.
 Trinity Church had denied the protesters permission to use the space as an open encampment, citing its lease with the Lower Manhattan Cultural Council (LMCC) and lack of sanitary facilities at the site, while allowing the protesters use of other facilities it owned in the neighborhood.
 Rt.
-Rev. Packard was convicted of trespassing and in June sentenced to four days community service.
+Rev. Mr. Packard was convicted of trespassing and in June sentenced to four days community service.
 Bishop Packard was also arrested two other times in the Manhattan financial district: along with other Veterans for Peace on May 1, 2012, and in connection with an OccupyFaith meeting on the one-year anniversary of the Occupy Wall Street protests.
 He has served as the bishop-chaplain to The Episcopal Peace Fellowship.